7 Things to Know When Doing a Cleanse

 While resetting your body, eating clean, and infusing your body with nutrients, you are undoubtedly expecting dramatic results such as weight loss and more energy.

-But real talk time: The most unexpected response to a cleanse usually occurs in your bathroom.
+But perhaps the most startling response to a cleanse occurs in your bathroom.

 And when weird things seem to be happening in the can, it’s hard to know who to ask.
 Should the poops be long or short?
 Should they float or sink?
 Is what’s going on actually normal?
 We asked the experts.